mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

 ### Adding custom data layers<a href="#adding-custom-data-layers" aria-hidden="true"></a>

-You can easily create your own custom Hiera data layer based on any of the facts that puppet gathers on a node, for example, if you wanted to apply the same configuration to two nodes, of two different OSes with slightly different values, you could create an **os** data layer that would supply a different value based on the `operatingsystem` fact of the target node.
+You can easily create your own custom Hiera data layer based on any of the facts that Puppet gathers on a node, for example, if you wanted to apply the same configuration to two nodes, of two different OSes with slightly different values, you could create an **os** data layer that would supply a different value based on the `operatingsystem` fact of the target node.

-First, we’ll just need to create the relevant data directory to house the specific operating system Hiera values:
+First, you'll need to create the relevant data directory to house the specific operating system Hiera values:

 <div class="noninteractive">